"Instead of stinging nettle, myrtle will rise" (Isaiah 55:13)

 So if a young man from a charedi family has ANY kind of police record, the IDF wants him in Nachal Charedi.

 (Ironically, this is also true even if the young man has committed serious offenses and comes from a disadvantaged background, the combination of which might actually make him more suitable for MAKAM.
-To Nachal Charedi he must go!)
+Yet to Nachal Charedi he must go!)

 And yes, this makes Nachal Charedi a mixed bag of young men from one extreme to another, which is something else that is hardly ever mentioned.

-Nachal Charedi consists of recruits who come from charedi families; the recruit himself may not be charedi at all.
+Nachal Charedi consists of recruits who come from charedi families.
+Yet the recruit himself may no longer be charedi at all.
 It depends.

 And just for knowing, I support Nachal Charedi for certain types of situations.
 For some, it can be an excellent option.